ygdes/miniMAC_5L/README.md

 !!!
 Warning !!!
-This project made it to the [iHP26a tapeout](https://app.tinytapeout.com/projects/3758) despite that version not working as intended !!!
+This project made it to the [iHP26a tapeout](https://app.tinytapeout.com/projects/3758) despite the March version not working as intended !!!

-I'll have to check if/how it could still work as noise whitener 😊
+Unexpected dual-use coping strategy: I'll have to check if/how it could still work as noise whitener 😊

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg) ![](../../workflows/fpga/badge.svg)